Adding anchor links in WordPress is a simple yet powerful way to improve your site’s navigation.

 Anchor links are also great for WordPress SEO.
 Google can display several anchor links in the search results as a jump-to link.

-This is proven to increase the click-through rate in search results.
-In other words, you get more traffic to your website.
+This has been proven to increase the click-through rate in search results, which in turn brings more traffic to your website.

 How to Manually Add Anchor Links in WordPress